The Basic Ground Rules For Walking The Talk In My World. And Maybe Yours Too.

 It’s not about how much money you spend so much as it is how many people you are reaching and, more importantly, influencing, with your messages.

-It’s all about your network.
+It’s about your network.
 And the quality of the people in it.
+Its about your willingness to trust them.
+And their willingness to trust you.
+It’s about supporting their efforts and vice versa.

 It’s a lot of work.
 But if you really want to secure a position somewhere near the top of this huge pile, you have to do it.